-In this post, I will provide a step-by-step tutorial to view the size of folders in Windows 11.
+Don’t know what that is yet?
+Don’t worry, since this guide is specifically targeted at users, I will provide a step-by-step tutorial to view the size of folders in Windows 11.

 So, grab a cup of coffee and start reading.

-Check our exclusive tutorial on How to Fix Blue Screen on Windows 11
+Check our exclusive tutorial on how to Change Image Thumbnail Size in Windows 10/11

 Why do folders not show the size in File Explorer?

-The file size won’t show on file explorer is because it would slow down browsing of the file system.
+You can’t see the folder size in file explorer because it would slow down browsing of the file system.
 This occurs when the file size is too large and has too many subfolders added to it.
 Windows Explorer has to read every file within subfolders before returning a result.

 A lot of systems processing power uses up when it tries to read too many files.
 However, there are a couple of ways to show the size of the folders.
 One is through the Properties Tab.
 It is one of the easiest and well-known methods.